13 Oct Artificial intelligence – What privacy issues with the GDPR?

 “to deliver decisions within a shorter time frame and improves the efficiency of the process“

-Therefore, at least according to the current draft of the guidelines of the Article 29 Working Party, efficiency reasons are deemed to be sufficient to justify the usage automated decision systems, provided that there are no less privacy-instrusive methods reaching the same result.
+Therefore, efficiency reasons are deemed to be sufficient to justify the usage automated decision systems, provided that there are no less privacy-instrusive methods reaching the same result.

 Is consent a viable option?
 What happens in case of health related data?

 Automated decision systems can be used also with the prior consent of individuals.
 But

 who would ever grant his consent to be subject to an automated decision?

 My personal view is that this option is viable only in case of usage of such technologies for marketing purposes.
 In that case, individuals will be required to grant their consent to profiling which will be performed also by means of automated decision systems.